Rtipper/reading-notes2/whiteboardfinal.md

 - https://dev.to/akhilpokle/validate-a-binary-search-tree-1l1a

 ###### QUESTIONS/EDGECASES FOR INTERVIEW:
 - Should I assume the values of the tree are provided and that it's balanced?
+Or do I need to also create the tree class?
 - Do you prefer if I attempt this as iterative or recursive?
 Does it matter?

 ###### TESTING IDEAS: